 What makes a good stabilizer?
 To answer that question, one must understand what a stabilizer is for.
 Ideally, archery stabilizers stabilize or balance the launching platform on which an archer rests their arrow for firing: your shooting apparatus -- your bow and all its accessories.
 Today, due to the high speeds and power attainable with the modern bow and bow accessories, stabilizers have become a necessity for pros.
 But what if there was another completely different issue that stabilizers could help with?

 Simply put, as most readers already know, stabilizers literally counteract the weight of anything on your bow that makes its weight unbalanced in your hand.
 The easiest way to discover what type of stabilizer or what weight(s) you need to add to your bow is by using a bow balancer.
-Put a stabilizer on your bow, let it sit on the balancer.
-If it tips in one direction, add some weight or or length to the other side, etc. This process itself has some issues and we'll get to them later, but its important to get to a new issue we uncovered.
+Put a stabilizer on your bow; let it sit on the balancer.
+If it tips in one direction, add some weight and/or length to the other side, etc. This process itself has some issues, and we'll get to them later, but it's important to get to a new issue we uncovered.
 As aforementioned, a lot of shock and aftershock return to your bow after firing.
 Note "return."
 Why does anything have to return?
 Energy.
 In physics, Newton's third law states all forces between two objects exist in equal magnitude and opposite direction.
-Therefore, via this law, all the force and energy exploited during pullback and aiming return "in [the] opposite direction" -- to your bow.
+Therefore, via this law, all the force, and energy exploited during pullback and aiming return "in [the] opposite direction" -- to your bow.
 And thus how does that force and energy come to play?
 Vibration and shock.

 So.
 As we've already covered, standard stabilizers already balance your bow.
-The distinction that must be made however, is that they only do half of what is truly necessary.
-While they can be used to counteract the weight of all the different types of accessories available today, they do not also counteract that vibrational energy output from high performance bows.
+The distinction that must be made, however, is that they only do half of what is truly necessary.
+While they can be used to counteract the weight of all the different types of accessories available today, they do not also counteract that vibrational energy output from high-performance bows.
 Made of aluminum or carbon, a standard stabilizer bar is not capable of doing the job of negating all that force.
 But what can?
 Our answer, titanium.
-Or more specifically, GR5 and GR9 titanium.
+(US Patent # 9,909,833) Or more specifically, GR5 and GR9 titanium.
 Additionally lightweight and strong, the main reason why titanium is the perfect material for use is its rigidity and resistance to vibration.
-See, instead of all that energy passing along your extension bar to its weight and back, that energy will meet the titanium (particularly GR9, which specially designed for use today in applications like ultra-high pressure oil pipes) and be consumed immediately, never allowed to return back to your bow.
+See, instead of all that energy passing along your extension bar to its weight and back, that energy will meet the titanium and be consumed immediately, never allowed to return back to your bow.
 For extra insurance, all connection studs are made of GR5 titanium to further minimize the transfer of vibration from one media to the next.

-Unlike traditional stabilizer systems which offer pieces and connections of all sizes and all shapes, every piece of the Firenock AeroStab Series is based around eight main connection pieces (ASTBOM, ASTFCQ, ASTELB, ASTELQ, ASTERQ, ASTERT, ASTCU5, & ASTCU4).
-Including a bow mount, a front connection as well as multiple elbow and couplers, the possibilities are endless.
-See the images below for examples of ways to configure the connections.
+Unlike traditional stabilizer systems which offer pieces and connections of all sizes and all shapes, every piece of the Firenock AeroStab Series is based around the main connection pieces.
+Including a bow mount, a front connection mount, an angled front mount as well as multiple elbow and couplers, the possibilities are endless.
 But, of course, a stabilizer involves more than just connection pieces.
-Currently, this series also involves two extension bars (AST11B & AST33B) and four weights (ASTW10, ASTW20, ASTW30 & ASTW40) all able to mate to the connection pieces, thus making them completely interchangeable and infinitely adjustable.
+Currently, this series also involves multiple length extension bars and weights all are able to mate to the connection pieces, thus making them completely interchangeable and infinitely adjustable.

 "Counteract Both Weight and Vibration Output"